 Additionally, there are important differences between therapy and friendship.
 Friends may see your position only from their personal viewpoints and experiences.
 Friends may want to find quick and easy solutions to your problems so that they can feel helpful.
 These short-term solutions may not be in your long-term best interest.
 Friends do not usually follow up on their advice to see whether it was useful.
 They may need to have you do what they advise.
 A therapist offers you choices and helps you choose what is best for you.
 A therapist helps you learn how to solve problems better and make better decisions.
 A therapist's responses to your situation are based on tested theories and methods of change.

-You should also know that therapists are required to keep the identity of their clients secret.
-As much as I would like to, for your confidentiality I will not address you in public unless you speak to me first.
-I also must decline any invitation to attend gatherings with your family or friends.
+You should also know that therapists are required to keep the identity of their clients confidential.
+For your confidentiality, I will not address you in public unless you speak to me first.
+I must also decline any invitation to attend gatherings with your family or friends.
 Lastly, when your therapy is completed, I will not be able to be a friend to you like your other friends.
-In sum, it is my duty to always maintain a professional role.
+In sum, it is my ethical duty as a therapist to always maintain a professional role.
 Please note that these guidelines are not meant to be discourteous in any way, they are strictly for your long-term protection.

-I assure you that my services will be rendered in a professional manner consistent with the ethical standards of the American Psychological Association.
+I assure you that my services will be rendered in a professional manner consistent with the ethical standards of the National Association of Social Workers.
 If at any time you feel that I am not performing in an ethical or professional manner, I ask that you please let me know immediately.
-If we are unable to resolve your concern, I will provide you with information to contact the Georgia professional licensing board that governs my profession.
+If we are unable to resolve your concern, I will provide you with information to contact the professional licensing board that governs my profession.